Anjali Sharma (climate activist): Climate activism

 Sharma, as a high school student, took the Australian Government and Minister for the Environment (then Sussan Ley), to the Federal Court of Australia in a class action.
 She was the lead litigant in Sharma and others vs Minister for the Environment, together with seven other school students, and a nun, Sister Marie Brigid Arthur.
 The class action asked the court to stop Minister from approving expansion of the Vickery coal mine, near Gunnedah, in NSW.
 The court ruled, in a world first, that the minister has a duty of care towards teenagers and children, with respect to climate change impacts, and in particular bushfire and heatwave.
 During the case, the science of climate change, and in particular that human emissions of are "largely responsible" for climate change and warming of the Earth's surface was undisputed.
 Also undisputed was that Australia will experience more drought, heatwave extremes and fire related weather.
 Further, it was undisputed that these effects and their extent will be influenced by the extent of greenhouse gases emitted.

 Justice Mordecai Bromberg, ruled that the minister had "a duty to take reasonable care to avoid causing personal injury" to youth and children of Australia, when the minister made a decision about the extension of the coal mining project under the Environment Protection and Biodiversity Conservation Act 1999.
 The aim, as stated by the teenagers, was to prevent both the new fossil fuel projects and the expansion of existing projects.

-The teenagers who brought the class action were Anjali Sharma, Isolde Shanti Raj-Seppings, Ambrose Malachy Hayes, Tomas Webster Arbizu, Bella Paige Burgemeister, Laura Fleck Kirwan, Ava Princi and Luca Gwyther Saunders.
 As the applicants were under 18, they were represented by Sister Marie Brigid Arthur, a sister of the Brigadine Order of Victoria.

 Sharma's actions and court case may set legal precedent in future court cases in Australia where the impacts of climate change, need to be considered in future coal and fossil fuel mining approvals.
 Sharma's case is part of a recent 'legal surge' in climate action cases in the US and Australia led by teenagers.
 As of December 2021, there were 21 climate change cases, including the Sharma appeal case.

 An expanded explanation of Sharma and others vs Minister for the Environment noted the Federal Court declared that "the Minister has a reasonable duty to avoid causing death or injury to persons who were under 18 years of age and ordinarily resident in Australia at the time of the commencement of this proceeding arising from emissions of carbon dioxide into the Earth’s atmosphere."

 In March 2022, the Australian government had the ruling overturned on appeal.